ADGEfficiency/dsr-rl/PITCHME.md

 **Evolutionary methods**
 - better able to deal with sparse error signals
 - eaisly parallelizable
+- tend to perform better that RL if state variable is hidden

 More general optimization methods such as **cross entropy method** are often reccomended to be tried before you try RL